sureshrupasinghe89/engineering-governance/.github/security/sca-fossa/README.md

 ## Notes

 - The vulnerability gate is a WSO2-specific extension on top of the standard FOSSA analyze/test flow.
 - The action currently installs a repo-managed FOSSA CLI version: `v3.17.10`.
-Update the action itself when you want to roll forward the CLI version across consumers.
+Update the action itself when there is a new latest stable version is available.
-- The examples above still use `@main` for readability.
-For production use, pin to a release tag or commit SHA.